gauenk/svnlb/docs/VNLB.md

 VNLB
 ---

 This file describes how to create the output files to compate the C++ Code with this Python API.
-In this mini-tutorial, the Python API repo is called `pyvnlb` and the original C++ code is called `vnlb`.

 First, the original C++ code must be installed separately [from this link](https://github.com/pariasm/vnlb).

 ```
 $ git clone https://github.com/pariasm/vnlb
 $ mkdir build; cd build
 $ cmake ..
 $ make
+$ cd ..
 ```

 Next we show how to use this code to create the ground-truth images.
 We first move to the directory with the executable files,

 ```
-$ cd vnlb/build/bin/
+$ cd ./build/bin/
 ```

 Then we run the C++ Code.
-This particular execution uses frames from 0 to (and including) 4 for a total of 5 frames.
+This particular execution uses frames from 0 to 4 for a total of 5 frames.
 The noise level is 20.

 ```
 $ export OMP_NUM_THREADS=4